-If you would like to begin a career in the field of criminal justice, a degree in the field can significantly increase your chances of gaining employment.* While many of these careers are quite demanding and challenging, they can also be extremely rewarding and satisfying.
-Although there are many different jobs that people with criminal justice degrees may work in, the following careers are some of the most popular choices.
+Criminal justice degrees are extremely popular today, and they offer people the rewarding opportunity to serve and protect their communities.
+Over the past few years we have seen an increase in the numbers of students choosing to earn criminal justice degrees, due in part to the broad range of employment opportunities available with this type of education.
+While many of these careers are quite demanding and challenging, they can also be extremely rewarding and satisfying.
+There are many different jobs that people with criminal justice degrees may work in, the following careers are some of the most popular choices.

 Crime Scene Analysts*

-*Law enforcement agencies may require additional training.
+*Law enforcement agencies may require additional training and certifications.